Morning! My name is John McCormick, Leader of Renovation U

 And now I commit, to following you, with my life.

-As everyone still has their eyes closed, for those of you standing up, you just made the most important decision of your life, and I believe that requires some more information…
+As everyone still has their eyes closed, for those of you that are standing, you just made the most important decision of your life, and I believe that requires some more information…

-So here’s what we’re going to do to get you that…as everyone has their eyes closed, I want you, in just a second, to walk back out to the lobby where it will be quiet.
+So here’s what we’re going to do to get you that…as everyone has their eyes closed, I want you, in just a second, to slip out of your row and head out to the lobby where it will be quiet.

 You won’t walk out there alone.